BookingBug/dev.bookingbug.com/docs/rest-api/authentication.md

   }
 </pre>

+It is possible to cache the returned auth-token for later use.
+This is a good practice if there is a need to perform admin functions later down the line in the same company or child companies if the admin authentication was done at the parent company level.

 ## Logout

 If you need to logout the authenticated user you can do this by calling the logout API.